CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-The given add command input is invalid
+The given add command format is invalid

 > 1a1.
 Dueue shows an error and a help message on how to add a task<br>
   Use case resumes at step 1

-#### Use case: Add task by name and description

-**MSS**

-1. User requests to add task by specifying the name and description
-2. Dueue shows the added task by name and description Use case ends.

-**Extensions**

-1a.
-The given add command input is invalid
+1b.
+The given task already has an unfinished duplicate in current Dueue

-> 1a1.
-Dueue shows an error and a help message on how to add a task<br>
+> 1b1.
+Dueue shows an error message<br>
   Use case resumes at step 1

-#### Use case: Add task with due date and time
+#### Use case: Add task by name and other fields (TaskDate, Time, Description, List, Venue, Priority, isFavorite)

 **MSS**

-1. User requests to add task by specifying the name with due date and time
+1. User requests to add task by specifying the name and other fields
-2. Dueue shows the added task
-Use case ends.
+2. Dueue shows the added task by name and other fields Use case ends.

 **Extensions**